 You may request your refund once you see an available credit on your bill, but please note refunds are processed the first week of classes.
 Therefore you should plan on using savings for initial startup expenses (like your security deposit and first month’s rent for off campus housing) and “reimbursing” yourself out of the refund once classes begin.

 Many students at YSPH work part-time during the school year.
 Their jobs and hours vary greatly.
-Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, the information below may be helpful:
+Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, here’s what you need to know about student employment.

-A half-day orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 3.
+An orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 2.
 Schedule

 Please refer to the MPH Academic Resources webpage for additional details.